Cottser/devsite/README.md

 ## Compatibility and known issues

-- Has been tested with Drupal 6, Drupal 7, and Drupal 8
+- Has been tested with Drupal 7 and Drupal 8
 - Mostly tested on macOS.
 Should be compatible with other OSes, if you run into problems file an issue
 - Support for multisite is shaky at best